-- Add email address for an additional layer of security when
+- Add the email address for an additional layer of security when needed.

 - Automatic sync with our verification API.

-- Backups available for accounts using our Verification API.
+- Backups are available for accounts using our Verification API.

-- Minimal branding, with clean design makes the app preferable
+- Minimal branding, with clean design, makes the app preferable for businesses.

 If you’re running an online service and would like to improve security, contact us, and we’ll get you set up with our 2FA API.